iwotastic/furball/README.md

 - Download the `master` branch as a ZIP.
 - Unzip the ZIP.
 - In development mode, click load unpacked extension in Chrome.
-- Find and select the the unarchived ZIP.
+- Find and select the folder named `extension` in the unarchived zip.
 - Go to [Scratch](https://scratch.mit.edu)

 ## License